Fenoemos/data-science-bootcamp-8/Google DA Certificate/Readme_document.md

 **Guiding Questions:**
-• What is the problem you are trying to solve?
+- [x] What is the problem you are trying to solve?

-The main objective is to determine profiles for the annual members and the casual riders and use the information to create a marketing strategy to assist in turning casual riders into annual members.
+The major goal is to identify the profiles of annual members and casual riders, using the data to develop a marketing plan to help convert casual riders into annual members.

-• How can your insights drive business decisions?
+- [x] How can your insights drive business decisions?

 The insights will aid the marketing team in increasing the amount of annual members.